Why is pruning tomatoes popular with some gardeners and not at all by others?

 Pruning Tomatoes

-So what is pruning tomatoes?
+What is pruning tomatoes?

 Put simply, it means thinning out the tomato plant by pinching off a leaf stem that grows between the main stem and a branch.
 This newly formed leaf stem is more commonly called a sucker, (where that name came from don't ask).
 If left alone these suckers will grow into another stem have blossoms, and yes... develop more suckers.